 We had hoped we’d get all the way to Moruya the next day but a strong head wind (that got even stronger as the day progressed) had other ideas.
 The warm weather and plentiful hills (only 1 walker today) had us pulling up stumps in Narooma, a mere 35km down the road.
 At this rate it would be April by the time we got back to Brisbane!
 We pitched up at the Easts Caravan Park near the beach.
 Facilities are excellent, especially the kitchen and TV area.
 Once we had a bit of a recovery nap we headed back into town to survey the “Million Dollar” view from the local pub.
 Not bad at all although the trees did block the vista somewhat.
 I did note that one of the trees looked to be on it’s last legs and wondered if it hadn’t been helped a little by human hands.

 I was extremely glad we’d stopped in Narooma after completing the 47km trip the next day to Moruya.
 WE took the bike path out of town for the first 15kms.
 There were lots more hills but at least I didn’t have to walk any today.
 Maybe I am getting fitter?
 We stopped in for a cold drink at Bodalla and then hit a big hill straight up.
 An engineer had told us that the NSW government saved a fair bit of money by not grading the slopes, instead heading straight up hills.
 They must have saved a bloody fortune from Eden because they all seemed to be ridiculously steep!
 The Moruya Riverbreeze Caravan Park is a nice one and the stay would have been extremely pleasant were it not for some very noisy foreign tourists who felt it was perfectly OK to talk at the top of their voices til almost midnight.
-Unfortunately, inconsiderate campers was to become a bit of a them in this neck of the woods.
+Unfortunately, inconsiderate campers would become a bit of a theme in this neck of the woods.

 The last stop before another rest day was Batemans Bay.
-We had been advised to take the coast road rather than the highway and the advice was excellent.
+We were advised to take the coast road rather than the highway, and the advice was excellent.
 The first 16km out of town is as flat as a tack.
 We searched our memories to remember when we’d had that long a stretch of straight, flat road and it had been way back in western Gippsland.
 We then hit hills for 20kms before popping out onto a bike path for the last 4km into town (Total 40km).
-There was a Big 4 Campgroundabout 3km before town but we were aiming for the one much closer to the centre.
+There was a Big 4 Campground about 3km before town but we were aiming for the one much closer to the centre.
 Unfortunately that one didn’t take tents at all and we found ourselves riding back over our tracks to pitch up.
 Gotta hate that!
 Anyway it was a great campground with excellent facilities and we met some really nice people during our stay.
 Big 4 seems to be the premium chain when it comes to amenities and usually doesn’t cost any more than the competition.
 The only downside was a large group of “Ramblers” who were quite loud late into the night and get up at sparrow fart and did the same.
 Fortunately that’s what ear plugs are for.

 We looked at the weather for the next few days and saw that headwinds and increased temperatures were the order of the day.
 Pretty busted and losing a bit of motivation, we made the strategic decision to stay three nights and head out again with tailwinds and cooler temperatures.
 There was plenty to do including weekend markets, a lovely beach, catching up the blog, mailing off a heap of excess winter gear and giving the bikes a bit of care and attention.
 We figured the time out would serve us well, mend the psyche and set us up for the push into Sydney.
 We are finding out that cycle touring is every bit as much about mental energy as physical fitness.
 When the mind says stuff it, you ain’t going anywhere.